Pure Speculation Festival Conduct and Anti-Harassment Policy

 - Any other behaviour designed to disrupt the festival or an attendee’s enjoyment of the festival.

 Reporting and Enforcement:

-If anyone, regardless of who they are, makes you or anyone else feel unsafe or unwelcome, please report it to any of our festival staff or volunteers as soon as you are able.
+If anyone, regardless of who they are, makes you or anyone else feel unsafe or unwelcome, please report it to Registration, or any of our festival staff or volunteers as soon as you are able.
 We will make available channels through which you can report either personally or anonymously and we will take every report extremely seriously, in confidence and with the utmost respect.
 We will not ask that you confront anyone.